ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

   -- quasiquoters, e.g. `string-interpolate` using `haskell-src-exts`
   error [i|Expected: #{x + y}, got: #{result}|]

-But each of these leave things to be desired:
+But each of these options leave much to be desired:

 * Manual interpolation (e.g. ``<>``, ``show``, ``unwords``, etc.) is annoying, especially for strings with a lot of interpolation.
 It's hard to see the overall structure of the string, especially when building up a ``Text``:
   ::